Debasish-87/Debasish-87/README.md

 I build Kubernetes runtime security systems using eBPF — intercepting syscalls to detect and terminate malicious processes in real time.

-Focused on Linux internals, syscall tracing, and converting kernel-level telemetry into deterministic security enforcement.
+Work involves Linux internals, syscall tracing, and translating kernel-level telemetry into deterministic security enforcement.

 Contributor to Falco, Helm, and Kubernetes — fixing bugs in production-grade systems.